 To read more in our Best Affordable Weekend Getaways series, click here!

 New England is a beautiful part of the country, and thankfully, almost all of the places on this list are just a day’s drive or bus ride from Boston or New York.
 Renting a car is a great option if you don’t own one, or if you’d rather not put unnecessary miles on the one you do own.
-Zipcar is excellent (even for college students!), thanks to their easy online application process and platform that allows you to pick up a car near you at any time of day.
-(They are also currently offering $25 of free driving for joining.)
-Be sure to check them out after you explore the below options for a great New England weekend getaway this summer.
+Be sure to check out options after you explore the below options for a great New England weekend getaway this summer.

 1. Burlington, VT

-I am extremely biased, because I went to college in Burlington, but I honestly think it’s one of the best towns in the country.
+I am extremely biased because I went to college in Burlington, but I honestly think it’s one of the best towns in the country, and close to so many great day trips in New England.
 It’s situated right on Lake Champlain, with a beautiful view of the New York Adirondacks across the way.
 Plus, there are a ton of great farm-to-table restaurants, nearby hiking spots, and a 14-mile bike path along the lake.
 If you’re looking for more budget-friendly accommodations, I highly recommend checking out Airbnbs in nearby Winooski or South Burlington.
 Read a short city guide here.

 2. Rockport, MA